MengshaLiu/Airbnb-Monthly-Snapshot-Table-Design/README.md

 ## Implementation on Google BigQuery
 #### Before Start
-The four .csv files inside the dataset folder need to be imported into BigQuery.
+The two source files (calender.csv.gz and listings.csv.gz) inside the dataset folder must be imported into BigQuery.
 #### Create table and insert data for month_dim

 ```sql